kiddigital/domoticz/OpenAPI/README.md

 * Having a clear _contract_ makes it possible to mock either the Webservice and/or clients
 * Versioning of _contracts_ allows for having more that one implementation of a webservice call so new/updated methods can become available without breaking clients that have not yet adopted to the new version.
 * A readable _contract_ can also act as proper documentation if done nicely.
+* Bonus: You can put a (Cloud)Proxy/API-Gateway in front of your Domoticz that uses the OpenAPI spec and can act as a WebApplicationFirewall (WAF) protecting your (internal) Domoticz when only allowing access to your Domoticz via the Proxy (Look at Azure API-Management, AWS API gateway and others)

 ## Proof of Concept
 To find out if going the OpenAPI route could work for Domoticz, I have been working on a Proof-of-Concept and written some code to test a few things.